DangerDaithi/lua2D/README.md

 Developer guide
 Framework has been designed in a modular fashion to allow script writters to:

-Lazially load any level data to a level
+Lazially load any level data to a level.
-Easily configure and add game objects and items to data points in 2d space Create new players
+Easily configure and add game objects and items to data points in 2d space.
+Create new players.
-Register levels with players
+Register levels with players.
-Register the same level data with more than one player for simulating a multiplayer scenario Move players around in 2D space
+Register the same level data with more than one player for simulating a multiplayer scenario.
+Move players around in 2D space.
-Pick up items and assign to players inventory
+Pick up items and assign to players inventory.
-Drop items anywhere in the game world
+Drop items anywhere in the game world.

 Example: